Get educated

 The short story: community-based pharmacy care is dying in our nation… quickly.

-The long(er) story: for decades, pharmacies like us having been facing the threat of closure from—and we know it sounds crazy—losing money fulfilling our primary role of filling prescriptions.
+The long(er) story: for decades, pharmacies like us have been facing the threat of closure from—and we know it sounds crazy—losing money fulfilling our primary role of filling prescriptions.
 This is because, in our industry, for-profit insurance companies have been allowed to underpay us (or even take money away) for providing pharmacy care, and this issue exists alongside large-scale anticompetitive practices such as vertical integration and algorithmic price fixing.
 This has resulted in us “little guys” being forced to bend over backwards to keep our doors open and lights on while operating in an industry that, while tasked with providing essential healthcare, has grown to include something of the wealthiest companies in the world*—wealth that is not, as they’ve worked hard to make others believe, leading to a healthier America.
 Rather, their unchecked greed is keeping money in their coffers while patients face worsening outcomes and access to healthcare of all kinds while healthcare providers are finding it increasingly difficult to care for patients, whether it’s because they financially can’t afford to, are too burned out from interacting with a crumbling health system on a daily basis, or both.

 Local pharmacy, whether chain (e.g., CVS, Walgreens) or independent (like us), has taken a particularly hard hit.
 Hundreds of independent pharmacies are lost every year, the most of which, unfortunately, have occurred in our home state of Minnesota.
 To see the impact of pharmacy closures in real time, check out the University of Pittsburgh’s map of US pharmacy closures.
 Most individuals don’t realize how valuable community-based pharmacies are until they’re living in a pharmacy desert** without access to one; while our primary role has traditionally been filling prescriptions, we also offer to our communities home delivery and/or mailing of both prescriptions and over-the-counter items, Medication Therapy Management (MTM) services, vaccination, access to lifesaving medications like Naloxone and emergency contraception, and more.
 However, given the current climate, we can guarantee that, once a local pharmacy closes, it won’t be replaced until legislative action and large-scale reform of the insurance industry ensures we’re reimbursed appropriately for the work we do.